bytewax/bytewax/docs/guide/concepts/dataflow-programming.md

 created via operators, that means you can't reference a stream before it is created and thus the resulting dataflow is always a directed acyclic graph.

+(xref-operator-execution)=
+## Operator Execution

+Bytewax's runtime uses identical workers.
+Each worker executes all steps (including input and output) of a dataflow and automatically trades data over the network to ensure the semantics of the operators.

+Within each worker thread, the Bytewax runtime models each step in the dataflow as a separate concurrent task with an input queue of items.
+As operators are **activated** or **awoken** due to the runtime detecting queued input or a pending notification, they run their processing logic, and hand off output items to the runtime to enqueue on downstream steps.
+Once awoken, a step processes all items; there is no concept of preemption or canceling a single step's work, other than the entire dataflow raising an exception.

+Due to the nondeterminism of network communication (if your cluster contains multiple processes), operating system thread scheduling, and certain steps possibly deciding to delay emitting items downstream (like a windowing operator waiting for time to elapse), it is possible that operators will be activated in a "random" order in any multi-worker cluster.
+The only ordering that is guaranteed is between items in a single stream from a single worker.

+The runtime manages most aspects of flow control for you.
+It will periodically delay activating input steps to ensure that queues for all other steps do not grow without bound.
+This delay is also taken advantage of to enable cluster coordinated snapshotting.

+Thus, it's important to realize that:

+- You can't coordinate activations between operators.
+Just because a step is later in the dataflow graph, it is not necessarily always awoken "after" a step earlier in the graph.

+- A single item is not activated or "walked through" all steps and output before new items are be ingested by an input and partially processed by some operators.

+- Within the dataflow, items are never dropped from queues.

 ## State